OPS-E2E-PPE/VBA-Docs/api/Access.Attachment.Requery.md

 ## Remarks

-You can use this method to ensure that a form or control displays the most recent data.
+Use this method to ensure that a form or control displays the most recent data.

 The **Requery** method does one of the following: